Get to Know Our Board of Directors

 “I’ve always had a strong interest in the SCI population, providing care, and mentoring people to be all they can be living with a SCI.
 That’s why I was one of the founding members of this chapter (est. 2005),” said Kimbra.
 “Having been here since the beginning, I’ve had the pleasure of watching our chapter grow, giving our members more opportunities to enjoy adapted sports and recreation, as well as more social interactions with each other.”

-Kimbra is a Neurological Physical Therapist, specializing in people living with SCI, and has been for over 30 years.
-During that time, she has worked both inpatient and outpatient neuro rehabilitation at Methodist/Younker Rehab/UnityPoint.
+Kimbra recently retired as a Neurological Physical Therapist, specializing in people living with SCI, and had been for over 30 years.
+During that time, she worked both inpatient and outpatient neuro rehabilitation at Methodist/Younker Rehab/UnityPoint.

 “As a founding member (2005), I wanted to help establish an organization that focused on Iowans with SCI/D,” said Joyce.
 “It has been great to see the growth of this organization and the addition of so many meaningful programs, activities and services for Iowans.
 I’ve especially enjoyed being a part of the Expo and watching its growth over the years, starting out as a small cycling clinic to a huge event that now offers so much more.”